- Real estate professionals across the globe use Google AdWords as their trusted advertising platform.

 Start by making a budget.
 What can you afford?
 Make some room in your advertising expense for Google AdWords and try to stick to that budget.

-You can get clicks and real estate leads almost immediately after you set up your campaign and launch it.
+You can get clicks and real estate leads almost immediately after setting up your campaign and launching it..

 However, you need to make sure that you know your financial limit.